 Vernacular names: Sanskrit: Kulatha;Bengali: Kurtikalai, Gujarati: Kalathi, Kulit;Hindi: Kulthi;Kannada: Hurali;Malayalam: Muthiva, Muthera;Marathi: Kulith, Kulthi;Tamil: Kollu;Telugu: Ulavalu;Trade name: Horse gram

 The Kulthi Dal or Seeds

 Kultha dal is bitter, acrid, thermogenic, anthelmintic, astringent, diaphoretic, diuretic, emmenagogue, expectorant, febrifuge, ophthalmic and very good source of protein.

-The pulse or dal is very rich in proteins.
+The pulse or dal is a very rich in proteins.
 It contains crude protein about 21 percent (equivalent to soybeans).
 The lysine of Kulthi dal is more compared to Arhar dal.
 Lysine is basic amino acid which is a constituent of most proteins.

 Kulthi dal has diuretic and antilithiatic properties.
-It is clinically established that decoction of Kulthi dal breaks the urinary stones into small particles and thus expels stones from body.
+It is clinically established that decoction of Kulthi dal breaks the urinary stones into small particles and thus expels stones from the body.

 Nutritional value (per 100 gm.) of different nutrient in Kulthi

 |Vitamin B||0.42 IU.|